The remaining 92 stable natural

 If, however, you then add energy - such as a spark - the hydrogen and oxygen will emerge as a new relationship, and orbit each other in such a way as to create the molecule we think of as water.

-Water is not the hydrogen and oxygen gasses, just as a waterspout is not air and water.
+Water is not the hydrogen and oxygen gasses, just as a waterspout is not air and water vapor.

 Water is the emergent interaction of hydrogen and oxygen in a new and different relationship, one that can be disrupted by stopping the communication with electrical interference to reproduce hydrogen and oxygen gasses again.
 Water is a quantum jump (with no in-between steps) from hydrogen and oxygen.